 (9) designate the depository institution in which the funds of the credit union will be deposited;

 (10) authorize the officers of the credit union to borrow money from any source, as provided in section 52.15;

 (11) with the permission of the commissioner of commerce, suspend any member of the credit committee or supervisory committee if it deems this action necessary to the proper conduct of the credit union, and call the members together to act on the suspension within a reasonable time after the suspension.
 The members at the meeting may, by majority vote of those present, sustain the suspension and remove the committee members permanently or may reinstate the committee members;

 (12) provide financial assistance to the supervisory committee in carrying out its audit responsibilities;

 (13) if the bylaws so provide and no credit committee has been elected pursuant to section 52.08, appoint a credit manager or a credit committee of not less than three members; and

 (14) to establish different classes of shares.

+Subd.
+3. Officers, bylaws; compensation.
 The duties of the officers shall be as determined in the bylaws, except that the treasurer may be the general manager.
-No member of the board, the supervisory committee or an elected credit committee shall receive a salary as such, but may be reimbursed for necessary expenses incurred while serving in such capacity and may be compensated for time actually spent in official duties at an hourly rate as determined by the annual meeting of members.
-Provision of reasonable health, accident, and similar insurance protection shall not be considered compensation, and is subject to approval by the membership.
+No member of the board, the supervisory committee or an elected credit committee shall receive a salary as such, but may be compensated for time actually spent in official duties at an hourly rate as determined by the annual meeting of members.

 (1) for breach of the director's duty of loyalty to the credit union or its members;